John Yeamans: Carolina

 In the deteriorating economic conditions of the 1660s and 1670s many Barbadian planters sought better opportunities.
-In 1663 a number of planters in Barbados made arrangements with the proprietors of Carolina for establishing a colony at Cape Fear.
+In 1663 a number of planters in Barbados made arrangements with the proprietors of Carolina for establishing a colony at Cape Fear called Charles Towne.
 The Lords Proprietors, by the exercise of their influence at the English court, secured a baronetcy for Yeamans, which was conferred on him 12 January 1665, and on 11 January 1665 they appointed him governor of the new colony, with a jurisdiction extending from Cape Fear to San Mateo.

 The region was named Clarendon County.
 Yeamans was also instructed to explore the coast south of Cape Fear.
 He sailed with three vessels from Barbados in January 1665, and reached Cape Fear, but sustained heavy loss on the way from rough weather.
 Accordingly, he soon returned to Barbados, leaving the management of the new settlement to a deputy, Captain Robert Sandford (whose lieutenant was Joseph Woory, Yeamans's nephew).
 However the colonists abandoned Clarendon by the autumn of 1667.

 In 1669 another attempt at colonisation was made.
 Three ships of settlers were sent to Port Royal Island from the British Isles calling first at Barbados.
 Instructed by the proprietors to name a governor Yeamans named himself and joined the expedition until it reached Bermuda.
 In Bermuda he appointed the elderly William Sayle in his place and abruptly returned to Barbados.
 The expedition continued and successfully founded South Carolina's first permanent English settlement in April 1670.